Cygnus is a prominent constellation in the northern sky. Its name means “the swan” in Latin and it is also known as the Swan constellation.

 κ Cygni (Kappa Cygni)

 Kappa Cygni is a giant star of the spectral type G9 III.
-It has an apparent visual magnitude of 3.814 and is 124.2 light years distant from Earth.
+It has an apparent magnitude of 3.814 and is 124.2 light years distant from Earth.
 The star marks the tip of the swan’s left wing.
-It can be seen by the naked eye.
+It can be seen without binoculars.

 Kappa Cygni is also notable for the meteor shower associated with it.
 The Kappa Cygnids meteor shower (KCG) can be observed about five degrees north of the star.
 It is a minor meteor shower that takes place in August every year.

 Eta Cygni is an orange giant, belonging to the spectral class K0III, approximately 139 light years distant.
 It has an apparent magnitude of 3.909.